SoundScapeRenderer/ssr/doc/manual/general.rst

 -------------------------------------

-Besides pure audio files, SSR can also read the current development version of the *Audio Scene Description Format (ASDF)*.
-Note however that so far, we have only implemented descriptions of static features.
+Besides pure audio files, SSR can also read the current development version of the *Audio Scene Description Format (ASDF)* [Geier2008b]_.
+Note, however, that so far we have only implemented descriptions of static features.
 That means in the current state it is not possible to describe e.g. movements of a virtual sound source.
 As you can see in the example audio scene below, an audio file can be assigned to each virtual sound source.
 The replay of all involved audio files is synchronized to the replay of the entire scene.
 That means all audio files start at the beginning of the sound scene.
-If you fast forward or rewind the scene, all audio files fast forward or rewind. **Note that it is sigificantly more efficient to read data from an interleaved multichannel file compared to reading all channels from individual files**.
+If you fast forward or rewind the scene, all audio files fast forward or rewind. **Note that it is significantly more efficient to read data from an interleaved multichannel file compared to reading all channels from individual files**.

+..
+[Geier2008b] Matthias Geier, Jens Ahrens, and Sascha Spors.
+ASDF: Ein XML
+    Format zur Beschreibung von virtuellen 3D-Audioszenen.
+In 34rd German Annual Conference on Acoustics (DAGA), Dresden, Germany, March 2008.

 Syntax
 ~~~~~~